-The Meadowbrook/Tollgate Neighborhood is chiefly characterized by the preserved Meadowbrook and Tollgate Farms.
+The Meadowbrook/Tollgate Neighborhood is chiefly characterized by the preserved Meadowbrook and Tollgate Farms, ~~and is designated as an urban separator~~.
 Both Meadowbrook Farm and Tollgate Farm are managed consistent with master plans that were developed for each property, as public park and open space areas intended to preserve scenic, historic, and cultural resources, and to be developed for lower intensity recreational activities, with a portion of Tollgate Farm also being developed for active recreation.
 (See the master plan for each property for more information.)